reyesayala/wa_screenshot_compare/README.md

 * a_timeout - (optional) Specify duration before timeout for each site, in seconds.
 Default is 30 seconds.
 * a_keep_cookies  - (optional) Specify to NOT remove cookies.
 Default removes cookies.
 * a_chrome_args - (optional) Additional arguments for pyppeteer chrome.
 Ex. a_chrome_args = ["--disable-gpu ", "--no-sandbox"]
-* a_range_min & a_range_max - (optional) Specify to take screenshots between these lines, inclusive.
-Default takes screenshots of everything.
+* a_range_min & a_range_max - Specify to take screenshots between these lines, inclusive.
+Setting arguments to 'None' takes screenshots of everything.

 **get_file_names:**